Arbix-x/Quicksand-Rehydrated/README.md

 Current bugs in this fork:
 ====
-- When tar is connected to itself, I'm not sure how to make the block extend down 1px.
+- When 16x15x16 blocks (blocks that are shorter) are connected to themselves, I'm not sure how to make the block extend down 1px.
 (Suggestions welcome!)

+This fork's todo:
+====
+- All the blocks listed as todo (should be pretty easy, just need some time)
+- make some blocks like tar and melted cheese flow
+- Fix the 16x15x16 block bug

 Quicksand-Rehydrated
 ====